 Optional: Install the Plugin Developer Package

-If you plan to create custom plugins for DeaDBeeF, install the development tools with this command:
+Meanwhile, if you plan to create custom plugins for DeaDBeeF, you should also install the development tools with this command:

 sudo apt install deadbeef-plugins-dev -y